aalzeitoun/Mail-Archive-MBOX/README.md

 ```

 ## Usage
-This is the draft project, more details will come later
+This is a draft project, more details will come later!

+## License

+(c) 2017 Ahmad Alzeitoun, Nayef Roqaya, University of Bonn.
+.